Shadovaine/LCLibrary/File_and_Directory_Management/File_and_Directory_Commands.md

 - `/backup/dir`:  Destination Location

 ## Command: mv
-**Description** Moves a file or directory to a destination location.
+**Description:** Moves a file or directory to a destination location.
                 It does not leave an original copy in source location

 ## **Syntax**